 In 2018 the audio amplifier in the 1 West courtroom failed and overhead voice amplification was no longer available.
 The same system is also in 1 East, 2 West, and 2 East.
 In 2019 the audio amplifier in 1 East and 2 West also failed in the same manner.
-Given that the equipment was originally placed in the year 2000 it was decided that replacements be budgeted for 2020.
+The equipment for this upgrade was purchased in 2020 but due to COVID, the installation is scheduled for February 2021